When loaded the page in the builder mode, you should see a small logo icon on the screen's left (or right) edge.

 When we assign a template to specific WP objects, e.g. posts and pages, the latter become applicants.
 Each such WP object has its own data, e.g. posts have title, content, author ID etc, so WP object data become applicant data and is available in the builder through "data variables" (specifically, data variables with type "Query to DB")

 Data variables are synthetic variables added by the user in the builder.
-They can hold some data or be empty.
+Each variable has a name and value.
+Each data variable is getting evaluated and produces dynamic data that can be used inside the template.

 A set of settings which are available for specific template only.

 A set of settings which are available for all templates.
-However, these settings are also separated by template type, i.e, settings added for "single" type are not accessible for templates of type "collection".
+However, these settings are also separated by template type, i.e, settings added for all templates of "single" type are not accessible for templates of type "collection".
 Global settings also can be assigned to all templates.

-A set of settings that are available for the modules.
+A set of settings that are available for each specific module.
 Some module settings are the same across all modules, but others are specific to a particular module type.